harsh-arora-6/btp_app_backend/README.md

 4. Once you have connected to the MongoDB Atlas cluster, you can define your Mongoose schema and models and use them to interact with your data in the Atlas cluster.

+## Testing backend
+[ngrok](https://ngrok.com/docs/) or [localtunnel](https://theboroer.github.io/localtunnel-www/) can be used, just replace that url in the constants file in the frontend code.
 ## Security considerations

 To ensure the security of the backend API, please keep the following considerations in mind: